particle-iot/docs/src/content/reference/cloud-apis/webhooks.md

 You cannot process a webhook response with another webhook - they cannot be chained.
 You can, however, process a webhook response with Logic.

+Response events that are handled by logic do not count as data operations, and have significantly larger size limits.
+See [Unchunked](#unchunked), below.

 ```
 DEFAULT (product)
 \{{PARTICLE_DEVICE_ID}}/hook-response/\{{PARTICLE_EVENT_NAME}}